ce-jones/OceanContrast/README.md

 **The outputs are 1\) the contrast ratio for all ocean pixels in the scene, and 2\) the cumulative distribution function's value for those pixels that are identified as being radar-dark, with 0 corresponding the the pixel with the lower contrast ratio and 1 corresponding to the pixel with the highest contrast ratio.
 Radar-dark pixels are those identified as having a contrast ratio significantly higher than that of the clean water peak, which is centered about a contrast ratio value of 1.
 The threshold is set adaptively based upon the statistics of the contrast ratio for the scene.
 Various png figures are also output.**

-Copyright (C) 2024 California Institute of Technology.
-Government Sponsorship Acknowledged.
+Copyright 2024 California Institute of Technology.
+ALL RIGHTS RESERVED.
+Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0

 Link: https://github.com/nasa-jpl/autoSAROceanContrast